 As a phlebotomist it is imperative to learn the correct order of draw when collecting blood samples in multiple tubes.
-This is important because each tube contains or lacks certain additives.
+This is important because each tube contains certain additives.
 The additives in the tubes mix with the blood to prepare it for specific laboratory testing.
-The additives are different kinds of anticoagulants.
+The additives are either anticoagulants or clot activators.
 For blood to coagulate means that the blood changes from a liquid state to a semisolid or solid state.
 This is natural for blood to do.
 In the body this process is called Hemostasis.
 Hemostasis is the body's healing process.
 You have seen this happen anytime you have gotten a cut, watched a scab form, and then new skin cells are produced.
 This happens in not only our skin, but our blood vessels and all tissue that experiences injury or damage.
 Hemostasis happens in four phases.
 The third stage is the coagulation phase which is the blood clotting phase.
 When blood is removed from the body it clots.
 If a tube contains anticoagulant, the blood will not clot.
 To be sure the blood mixes properly with the additive you must invert the tube a certain number of times.
 Do not shake the tube.
 To invert the tube once, gently turn your wrist 180 degrees and back up again.

 Tubes that contain anticoagulant: